SeleniumHQ/docs/01_Introduction.md

 Types Of Testing
 ----------------
-TODO: Add paragraphs about acceptance testing, regression testing, test driven development, and/or behavior driven development (JBehave, Capybara, & Robot Framework).
+TODO: Add paragraphs about acceptance testing, performance testing, load testing, regression testing, test driven development, and/or behavior driven development (JBehave, Capybara, & Robot Framework), with how they relate to Selenium.

 About These Docs